cyclefanatic/PowerShell-Work-Tools/README.md

 # PowerShell-Work-Tools
 Scripts used for work.
 ## Software Installations
-To be used with COnfiguration Manager or Intune.
+To be used with Configuration Manager or Intune.